• Home

 • Email

 If you are a military veteran, including past veterans and service members transitioning to civilian occupations, and are interested in farming, this new program in Tennessee can help you get started!
 Supported by a USDA grant, this collaborative initiative unites Tennessee’s agricultural service providers to offer veterans education, hands-on training, financial resources and mentorships—paving the way for successful farm startups and expansions in rural communities.
-The first workshop will be May 9th & 10th in Clarksville, TN.

 Click HERE to read more information about this amazing program.